PCwqyy/PCLib/ReadMe-EN.md

 3. Improve documents

 # PClib 1.2.1 (Not released)
-- DOM stucture for TUI lib.
+- DOM structure for TUI lib.
 (This is not a small change)

 # Change Log
 [History](ChangeLogHistory-EN.md)